solid/authorization-panel/proposals/wac-acp-diff-story.md

 ## Minimal Extension to WAC enabling the same features

-Another way of getting the same effect as ACP is to extend WAC with a `:authorizes` relation defined as
+Another way of getting the same effect as ACP is to extend WAC with an `:authorizes` relation defined as

 ```Turtle